History of the Breed

 The Labrador Retriever is a breed under the Gundog Group (Group 3) and is one of the six types of retrievers.
 The other retriever breeds are: Golden Retriever, Flat Coated Retriever, Curly Coated Retriever, Chesapeake Bay Retriever and Nova Scotia Duck Tolling Retriever.

-The Labrador Retriever has the maintained one of the highest breed registration of pedigree purebred dogs according to the ANKC National Registration Statistics.
+The Labrador Retriever has maintained one of the highest breed registration of pedigree purebred dogs according to the ANKC National Registration Statistics.

 The breed owes its continued popularity due to its intelligence, versatility, kind, outgoing attitude and even temperament.